Estate Planning

 We implement this type of strategy also more frequently when there is a significant age gap between the spouses.
 The older spouse usually wants to create supplemental security income for their new spouse but they also want to make sure their children from a previous marriage still has access to their share of their inheritance.
 Sometimes a combination of a trust with some life insurance for the surviving spouse will bring some benefits to your family without the need to change named beneficiaries in a trust that already exists.
 We can use life insurance as well to fund a trust for the surviving spouse.
 The trust fund will happen after your die and the life insurance is paid.

-We strongly advise you to work with an estate planning attorney that understand federal estate taxes well if your estate is big enough and will be what we call " taxable estates".
+We strongly advise you to work with an estate planning attorney who understands federal estate tax implications if your estate is large enough to be considered a taxable estate.
 Tax rules vary estate by estate and they change all the time.
 You need to make sure your trust document takes advantage of any tax benefits that may exist in your favor.
 If you have an estate that is over $5 million assets schedule a consultation with us.

 We will go over all your personal finance with you and we will make sure you have a proper strategy in place before your transfer assets to your trust.
 It is very likely we will recommend a dynasty trust for you and your family.
 Click here to read more about dynasty trusts.
 Dynasty trust are usually a combination of a revocable trust that will turn into a new trust, or multiple trust, in the future.